serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

 # Advanced Deployment Patterns

 In real-life enterprise scenarios, there's a lot of complexity involved in deploying an application.
 There are concerns about redundancy, high-availability, versioning & rollback, A/B testing and incremental rollouts.

 All of this needs to be achieved without sacrificing the flexibility & ease of the deployment process, and at the same time keeping the customer happy.

 In this section, we'll look at some of these concerns and ways the Serverless Framework can help solve it.

 ### Multi-region Deployments
 A popular pattern for introducing redundancy and achieving high-availability is to deploy your application into multiple regions.
 In our use case, we will deploy our application to two AWS regions - `us-east-1` and `us-east-2`.

 #### Multiple Deploys

-We can start off with a simple workflow using the Serverless Framework.
+We can start off with a simple workflow using the [Serverless Framework](http://www.serverless.com/framework).
 Using the framework, we can execute multiple `sls deploy` commands targeting a particular region.

 ```
 $ sls deploy --stage qa --region us-east-1

 $ sls deploy --stage qa --region us-east-2
 ```

-Although the above way of deploying to multi-region is simple, it poses a challenge.
-Since they're two different commands the Serverless Framework packages & deploys the app twice.
+Although this method for deploying to multi-region is simple, it poses a challenge.
+Since there are two different commands, the Serverless Framework packages & deploys the app twice.
 It's practically impossible to make sure that the exact same copy of the code has been deployed.

 #### Separating Packaging and Deployment
 Keeping the above challenge in mind, the Serverless Framework provides an advanced workflow for deploying to multiple regions.
 It provides a way to separate the **packaging** and **deploying** portions of the overall deploy process.

 The Serverless Framework provides a `sls package` command to package code and then allows you to use that package in the `sls deploy` command to deploy it.

 ```
 # package the code once